 The pilot is part of the 144th Fighter Wing, an Air National Guard unit based in Fresno.

 The aircraft belongs to the South Dakota Air National Guard in Sioux Falls.
-The United States Air Force Reserve said in a press release that the plane was conducting a training mission for NORAD at the time.

-An investigation into the cause of the crash is ongoing.
+The investigation into the crash is ongoing.